Should Waze and Google Maps Be Allowed to Share Drunk Driving Checkpoints?

 - Turning around to avoid the checkpoint

 In addition to a breathalyzer, an officer may ask a driver to submit to a field sobriety test to examine balance and coordination.
+DUI checkpoints have been proven to decrease alcohol-related injuries and property damage.

 Police departments set up drunk driving checkpoints in locations with high crash frequency at times and dates when drunk driving crashes are more likely to occur.